pivotal-cf/pivnet-resource/metadata/README.md

 See supported specifier formats in the [Pivnet API docs](https://network.pivotal.io/docs/api#public/docs/api/v2/release_upgrade_path_specifiers.md)

-## Updating Files Only
+## Updating A Release

-The contents of this metadata (in YAML format) are as follows, for only uploading files to an existing release:
+The contents of this metadata (in YAML format) are as follows.
+Only permits uploading additional files to an existing release with availability not set to 'All Users':

 ```yaml